Iron-Stag-Games/Iron-Stag-Games.github.io/docs/lync/getting-started/installation.md

 * To enable auto updates, run `LYNC CONFIG` and set `AutoUpdate` to `true`.
 * To change the update repository, run `LYNC CONFIG` and modify `AutoUpdate_Repo`.

-## Lune Dependency for Building to File
+## Lune Dependency
-[Lune](https://lune-org.github.io/docs/getting-started/1-installation) must be installed for building to file.
+[Lune](https://lune-org.github.io/docs/getting-started/1-installation) must be installed for building to file in `OPEN` and `BUILD` modes.
 You must specify the path to your Lune installation in the config file.
 To do this, run `LYNC CONFIG` and modify `Path_Lune`.